Skip to content

 Who Snollo is for

-• Apple Watch users who want REM, Deep, and Light sleep stages with snore context
+• You wear an Apple Watch and want REM, Deep, and Light sleep stages alongside snore context

 • Anyone in a shared bedroom concerned about other people's voices being recorded